 An appeals process is provided for an agency to review process issues raised during the accreditation process.

 Accreditation is a major step in a program of continuous improvement of public works services.
 Before applying for accreditation, an agency must conduct an internal evaluation of its policies, procedures and practices to determine its strengths and areas for improvement.
-This self assessment is documented and forms the basis for making continuous improvements in agency operations.
-The accreditation component involves an objective review by experienced public works professional.
-The self assessment process prepares an agency for this review and leads to the preparation of necessary documentation.
+This Self Assessment is documented and forms the basis for making continuous improvements in agency operations.
+The accreditation component involves an objective review by experienced public works professionals.
+The Self Assessment process prepares an agency for this review and leads to the preparation of necessary documentation.

 Accreditation does require an agency to document its policies, procedures and practices.
 The amount of effort required to do this will depend on what the agency already has in place and how committed they are to the process.
-The program requires that existing policies, procedures and practices are well documented and communicated to those that should know about them.
-The self assessment process provides the systematic framework to gauge how well an agency has documented its policies, procedures and practices, and how effective it is at getting the job done.
-An agency must provide proof that it does comply with each practice that is applicable.
+The program requires that existing policies, procedures and practices are well documented and communicated to those who should know about them.
+The Self Assessment process provides the systematic framework to gauge how well an agency has documented its policies, procedures and practices, and how effective it is at getting the job done.
+An agency must provide proof it complies with each applicable practice.

-Compliance with the recommended practices is determined through an on-site evaluation.
-The site evaluation team is composed of public works practitioners.
+Compliance with the recommended practices is determined through an onsite evaluation.
+The site evaluation team is composed of public works professionals from accredited agencies.
 They are selected to serve on the site evaluation team because of their knowledge in the public works field.
-Proof of compliance will be demonstrated by review of written records, policies, practices and procedures; interviews with staff, managers, elected officials and community leaders; supplemented by field observations.
+Proof of compliance will be demonstrated by review of written records, policies, practices and procedures; interviews with staff and managers; supplemented by field observations.

 Experienced public works professionals are recruited and trained to serve as evaluators.
 Wherever possible, these volunteers will be assigned to evaluate agencies of similar size and type as the agencies they serve.
 This interaction with peers is a key part of the accreditation program as it provides a valuable source of information, networking and support.
 Agencies are encouraged to make the process an educational experience.
 Evaluators will not be assigned to conduct assessments where they may have a potential conflict of interest.

-Once an agency submits a formal application for accreditation, the APWA staff and Accreditation Council determines whether the agency meets eligibility criteria.
-The agency conducts a self assessment to determine the extent to which it meets applicable practices and assembles the necessary documentation of compliance with the recommended practices.
-It is important to remember that the practices are not standards, and do not dictate how to accomplish a task or set standards for performance.
+Once an agency submits a formal application for accreditation, the APWA staff and Accreditation Council determine whether the agency meets eligibility criteria.
+The agency conducts a Self Assessment to determine the extent to which it meets applicable practices and assembles the necessary documentation of compliance with the recommended practices.
+It is important to remember the practices are not standards, and do not dictate how to accomplish a task or set standards for performance.
 The practices identify the need to address an issue or requirement of operating a public works agency.
 The agency creates its own policies, procedures and practices which are appropriate for its community.
-The time period for completion of the self assessment is flexible.
+The time period for completion of the Self Assessment is flexible.

-Upon reviewing the self assessment report and finding it meets the criteria established by the Accreditation Council, the staff will schedule a team of evaluators to conduct a site visit to the agency for the purpose of verifying its compliance with the recommended practices.
-This involves examining the documentation for proof of compliance that the agency prepared during the self assessment process.
+Upon reviewing the Self Assessment report and finding it meets the criteria established by the Accreditation Council, the staff will schedule a team of evaluators to conduct a site visit to the agency for the purpose of verifying its compliance with the recommended practices.
+This involves examining the documentation for proof of compliance the agency prepared during the Self Assessment process.
 The evaluation team report is forwarded to the Accreditation Council which either awards or denies accreditation.
 If accreditation is denied or deferred, the agency is provided with an outline of the steps required to gain full compliance with the practices.

-APWA has developed, through its membership, the Public Works Management Practices Manual that is the basis for the accreditation program.
+APWA has developed, through its membership, the Public Works Management Practices Manual which is the basis for the Accreditation program.
 The manual is updated as practices evolve and technologies change.
-A self assessment process has been developed to guide agencies in organizing their internal assessment.
-Workshops are available through APWA for training staff members who will be conducting self assessments; email firstname.lastname@example.org more information about hosting a workshop.
+A Self Assessment process has been developed to guide agencies in organizing their internal assessment.
+Workshops are available through APWA for training staff members who will be conducting Self Assessments; email email@example.com for more information about hosting a workshop.
 APWA provides assistance to an agency seeking to conduct a Peer Review of specific practices for the purpose of improving them.
-A group of agencies involved in self assessment may also be organized to exchange information on the self assessment programs.
-APWA chapters are another resource for agencies and individuals that can help prepare for accreditation by providing a forum for discussion and exchange of ideas.
+A group of agencies involved in Self Assessment may also be organized to exchange information on the Self Assessment programs.
+APWA chapters are another resource for agencies and individuals who can help prepare for accreditation by providing a forum for discussion and exchange of ideas.
 Additional guidance materials will be developed to assist agencies in preparing for accreditation as the needs are identified.
-For agencies who have signed accreditation program contracts, there is a specific infoNOW community which allows questions and responses to be directed towards others who have already completed the program.
+For agencies who have signed Accreditation program contracts, there is a specific infoNOW community which allows questions and responses to be directed towards others who have already completed the program.

-Agencies are encouraged to conduct a thorough self assessment prior to applying for accreditation.
-The self assessment provides benefits in evaluating your agency and identifying areas that need to be improved before accreditation could be conferred.
-Self assessment provides the information necessary to help agencies that may want to pursue accreditation.
-Once steps are taken to address the shortcomings identified by the self assessment process, the agency could apply for accreditation.
+Agencies are encouraged to conduct a thorough Self Assessment prior to applying for accreditation.
+The Self Assessment provides benefits in evaluating your agency and identifying areas which need to be improved before accreditation could be conferred.
+Self Assessment provides the information necessary to help agencies that may want to pursue accreditation.
+Once steps are taken to address the shortcomings identified by the Self Assessment process, the agency could apply for accreditation.
 The Accreditation Council and APWA staff will use the initial application to gauge whether an agency has adequately prepared for accreditation.
 Serious deficiencies may be noted before the site visit is scheduled and the application can be held until corrections are made.
-If an agency completes its accreditation site assessment and is found to have a few deficiencies in meeting the practices, the council may award partial accreditation and set conditions that would provide for accreditation if minor corrections are made within certain time frames.
+If an agency completes its accreditation site assessment and is found to have a few deficiencies in meeting the practices, the council may award partial accreditation and set conditions which would provide for accreditation if minor corrections are made within certain time frames.